autowarefoundation/autoware_tools/planning/autoware_planning_data_analyzer/README.md

 To show multi-facet (comfort, progress, safety) quality of generated trajectory, EPDMS (Extended Predictive Driver Model Score) is computed based on the multiple subscores.

+Detailed definitions and equations for each subscore can be found in the [EPDMS Metrics Document](docs/metrics/epdms_metrics.md).

 Two variant topics are exported:

 - synthetic_epdms_raw